 - Do not touch the cattle bones that are hung up in a Jingpo village.

-Want to discover Yunnan - the most ethnically diverse province in China, with awesome scenery?
+Want to discover Yunnan — the most ethnically diverse province in China, which also has awesome scenery?
 Tell us your interests and requirements, and we will help you to tailor-make a Yunnan tour.

 Here are our most popular tours, for inspiration: